 Even the “best” arrangements of the Star-Spangled Banner cannot compare to the best quality repertoire in the choral world.
-There are thousands upon thousands of choral works with more poetic lyrics, a better melody, more creativity, more interesting harmonies, etc, that would be a better use of our singers’ rehearsal time.
-At the same time, there are very few pieces that could be of higher importance than the National Anthem.
+There are thousands upon thousands of choral works with more poetic lyrics, a better melody more interesting harmonies, etc, that would be a better use of our singers’ rehearsal time.
+At the same time, there are very few pieces of higher importance than the National Anthem.
 In fact, we probably perform that one piece more that all other pieces combined through the year.

 Serving our Community

 I have a choral colleague of mine who was once asked by his building principal if his choir could sing holiday songs in the lobby as students entered the school.
-The choral director was deeply offended and responded by asking the principal if he believed the math teacher should sit in the hallway and have his students perform math equations.
+The choral director was deeply offended; as a result, he responded to the principal by asking if he believed the math teacher should sit in the hallway and have his students perform math equations.

 My dear friend is correct in his comparison, if the principal was referring to the purposeful educational repertoire that he had chosen for his students for the Winter Concert, Spring Concert, or Adjudication Festival.
 But the principal was not asking the high school choir to sing their educational repertoire; he was asking them to sing holiday tunes.

 To this director, the prospect of singing a song like “Jingle Bell Rock” was an insult.
-To me, it would be viewed as an opportunity to make a positive impact within our community…..with minimal effort.
+I view it as an opportunity to make a positive impact within our community…..with minimal effort.
 If my choir was asked to sing “Jingle Bell Rock”, we would learn the melody in 5 minutes and add a few simple, yet effective harmonies on the fly.
 Our choir would positively impact the school community with very minimal preparation.
 For a few days in a row, we would break-up our rehearsal for a few minutes and improvise an arrangement….when in doubt, we would stay on the melody.
 That is how I created my arrangement of “Dreidel” and “Oh Hanukkah”.

-Our role of community performer is very important, BUT it does not need to take away from our primary focus on purposeful repertoire and high-quality instruction.
+Our role of community performer is very important, BUT it does not need to take away from our primary focus.
+Our primary focus is purposeful repertoire and high-quality instruction.

 This concept brings me back to our National Anthem.
 Sure, we know that we will be singing this piece throughout the year, and every year; but we also know, that the amount of students at each performance may vary, the size of venue, microphone situation, type of audience, etc., will be different each and every time.
 If we learn an arrangement that is concise and easily adaptable to varying situations, our performances will be set up for consistent success.